-Prior to practicing law, Dr. Wong was a patent examiner at the U.S. Patent and Trademark Office in the organic chemistry group.
+Prior to practicing law, Dr. Wong was a patent examiner at the U.S. Patent and Trademark Office (USPTO) in the organic chemistry group.
 His scientific experience includes performing laboratory research in pharmacology and toxicology and providing toxicological support for NASA in the Space Shuttle and Space Station programs.
 Dr. Wong has co-authored over 20 articles published in biomedical journals.
 He was also a co-author of an article, entitled "Poisons and Poisoning," in the Encyclopedia Britannica.
 In addition, he was a faculty member of the Graduate School of Public Health, University of Pittsburgh, where he reached the rank of Assistant Professor.

 - “Extension of USPTO Pilot on Information Disclosure after Issue Fee Payment,” Law360, October 1, 2013.